reiinakano/scikit-plot/README.md

 Examples are found in the [examples folder of this repo](examples/).

+## Contributing to Scikit-plot

+Reporting a bug?
+Suggesting a feature?
+Want to add your own plot to the library?
+Visit our [contributor guidelines](CONTRIBUTING.md).

 ## Citing Scikit-plot

 Are you using Scikit-plot in an academic paper?
 You should be!
 Reviewers love eye candy.